Understanding LGBT through the Human Library

 The Tokyo 2020 Organising Committee held a workshop called “The Human Library”, which saw seven guests invited to become books.

 The Human Library is a workshop whereby people borrow people as books to read.
-In this scheme, volunteers become books and tell a part of their life experiences in person and have a dialogue with the readers.
-The workshop is designed to build a positive framework for conversations that can challenge stereotypes and prejudices through dialogue. (http://humanlibrary.org/)
+The guests become books by telling part of their life experiences to the readers.
+The workshop is designed to build a positive framework for conversations that can challenge stereotypes and prejudices through dialogue.

-This time, we, as D&I Team, employ this method for Tokyo2020 members to deepen their understanding of LGBT and reflect the concept in Games planning.
+As D&I Team we employ this method for Tokyo2020 members to deepen their understanding of LGBT and reflect the concept during Games planning.

 (From left to right) Gon Matsunaka, Yuho Kanaya, Shigeyoshi Suzuki, Shun Tsuru, Junko Mitsuhashi, Hiroshi Hasegawa, and Maki Muraki

-The workshop was held twice and 50 members participated for each time.
-Each workshop has two reading times.
-The reading time is approximately 20 minutes.
-During the reading times, members gave a close attention to the story tellers.
-Some members were so intrigued by the stories that they took part in the workshop twice.
+The workshop, which was held twice, saw 100 members participate.
+Each workshop has two reading times which were approximately 20 minutes.
+Some members were so intrigued by the stories that they took part in the workshop the second time.

 Some of the book titles included: “I didn't like gender-based school uniforms”, “I want to live an honest life”, “I can't attend open day or sports day for my kids” and “I have been constantly harassed by people on trains.
 One time, a mother saw me and whispered to her child ‘Look at that strange person!’.”

 Hopefully, listening to the real voice of LGBT people have motivated members to plan an inclusive Games that everyone can truly enjoy.